awsdocs/aws-serverlessrepo-developer-guide/doc_source/access-control-resource-based.md

 ## Example 1: Share an Application with Another Specific Account<a name="access-control-resource-based-example-share-with-specific-account"></a>

 To share an application with another specific account, but keep it from being shared with others, you specify the AWS account ID you want to share with as the principal\.
+This is also known as setting the application to *privately shared*\.
 Following is the AWS CLI command to do this\.

 ```
 aws serverlessrepo put-application-policy \